benjaortizq/benjaortizq/README.md

 ## I'm interested in :
 - Learning new concepts and aplying them to solve problems
 - Challenging my knowledge in stuff I think I know
 - Learning new languages (chineese / japaneese/ portuguese)
+-
+> “El código es arte... pero con punteros inflinge terror XD.”
 <!--
 **benjaortizq/benjaortizq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.